Overcoming Small Business Hurdles as an Entrepreneur

 Making the big jump from a regular employee to a my-own-boss small business owner is gratifying.
 You’ve finally overpowered your biggest fear of taking risks, you’ve freed yourself of the usual 9-to-5 work hour, and you’re finally making your dreams come true, slowly but surely.

 Know-how comes as the second most common hurdle that young entrepreneurs face.
-Admittedly, most SMEs today are led by people following their passions, not by those with expertise in businesses.
+Admittedly, most SMEs today are led by people following their passions, not by those with business expertise.
 And because of this, owners – and yourself included – can’t help but feel insecure that they don’t exactly have what it takes to ensure the success of their own business.

-But with the growing number of professionals carving their own career path, it’s now easier for your kind to share knowledge and stories among one another.
-Coworking spaces found in certain serviced offices, like Sales Rain, cultivate creative and supportive communities of freelancers and young entrepreneurs, wherein they are free to mentor and support one another as they go through the different business hurdles of independent working.
+But with the growing number of professionals carving their own career paths, it’s now easier for your kind to share knowledge and stories among one another.
+Serviced offices, like Sales Rain, cultivate creative and supportive communities of freelancers and young entrepreneurs, wherein they are free to mentor and support one another as they go through the different business hurdles of independent working.

-Lastly, and perhaps a challenge that each and every one of us goes through every day, is the fear of failure.
-With the growing high cost of living and increasing pressure amongst millennials to have a successful career, the stakes became higher, leaving small business owners more afraid of making mistakes than before.
+Lastly, and perhaps a challenge that every one of us goes through each day, is the fear of failure.
+With the growing high cost of living and increasing pressure amongst millennials to have successful careers, the stakes became higher, leaving small business owners more afraid of making mistakes than before.
 But as you go through the journey of maintaining your startup, you’ll soon realize that failure poses an opportunity for improvement.
 Not just for your business, but your personal skills as well.
 Having a community or peer group like the one we mentioned above helps you see the silver lining of challenging times.

 Today’s work landscape has opened further for those who want to pave their own roads towards a fulfilling career.
 By continuously expanding your network and finding new solutions to the hurdles you face, you’ll earn a new tool every day in your journey.